All Collections

 1. Search for and open a patient's chart.

-3. If permission is denied due to role-based access control, also:
+3. If permission is denied due to role-based access control:

-a) Specify which users should have access in the For User(s) field.
-The default is Myself but, from the list, you can select any group that you are a part of.
+b) Specify which users should have access in the For User(s) field.
+Select Myself from the list, or you can select any group that you are a part of.
 For example, if a patient is being seen by a specialist and there is a group of users for the specialist's clinic, you could choose that group so anyone in the specialist clinic has access to that patient.

-b) Select the Length of time the specified user or group of users should have access to the chart.
-The default is 1 day.
+c) Select the Length of time the specified user or group of users should have access to the chart.
+Most often you should select 1 day.
 You may want to increase the length of time users have access to the patient in the case where a user is currently booking an appointment for the patient to see the provider, and the appointment isn't for another 2 weeks.
 Instead of breaking the glass now and again in 2 weeks, you could increase the length of time you have access.
 The maximum length of time you can select is 1 year.

 4. Enter your password and click Submit.